pluveto/pluveto/README.md

 ### Hi there 👋

-I'm Zhang Zijing studying in Beijing University of Posts and Telecommunications, majoring in intelligent science and technology.
+I'm Zhang Zijing studying in Beijing University of Posts and Telecommunications, majoring in Intelligent Science and Technology.

 ### Languages